The C-Suite Leader was asking a seemingly straightforward question: What is customer experience, really?

 If it’s because you don’t have “Customer Experience” in your title: It doesn’t matter!
 The words you say matter far more than those in your title.
 Make them count for your customers.

-If it’s because you aren’t sure how to talk about Customer Experience in the best way: Let’s spend 15 minutes getting you clear.
+If it’s because you aren’t sure how to talk about Customer Experience in the best way, Let’s talk!

 Whatever the case, When you’re sure you’re talking about Customer Experience the right way, you can rest easy in the knowledge that not only are you creating fewer ruined days for your customers™ — you’re creating fewer ruined days for yourself, too.